vicboma1/Unity-game-line-3/README.md

 How to make a Match Line 3 Game
+* 22 - Match Line 3 - PathFinding based algorithm that solves the "kata game of life" of the coding dojo.
 * 21 - Match Line 3 - Auto Match Line 3 / IA PathFinding
 * 20 - Match Line 3 - Exit Button
 * 19 - Match Line 3 - Fade Out